 Popular Patristics Series Volume 39

-The Harp of Glory is a major hymn sounding the praises of the Theotokos, from the heart of the Ethiopian Orthodox Church in its Golden Age.
-It is a text hardly known in the Orthodox or Western churches, even though it is truly a religious and literary treasure of world significance.
+Harp of Glory is a major hymn sounding the praises of the Theotokos, from the heart of the Ethiopian Orthodox Church in its Golden Age.
+It is a text hardly known in Eastern Orthodox or Western churches, even though it is truly a religious and literary treasure of world significance.
 It approaches closely to the character and genius of the Byzantine Akathist to the Mother of God (which it seems to know in part) but is so profoundly rooted in a different indigenous experience that it surely deserves the title of "An African Akathist."